ebadi/autonomous_platform/Hardware_Interface_Low_Level_Computer/ap4_hwi_code/ap4hwi_ws/src/xbox_controller_feed_forward_ctrl_pkg/documentation_and_research/README.md

 ## Steps taken

 - install https://github.com/medusalix/xone to get xbox360 wireless controller to work on linux ubuntu (This should be done on the host computer on which the USB dongle is connected)
+  - You need dkms. ```sudo apt-get install dkms```
+  - You need cabextract ``` sudo apt-get install cabextract ```
 - in docker, install ros-humble-joy http://wiki.ros.org/joy/Tutorials/ConfiguringALinuxJoystick

 - js0 should show up when typing ls /dev/input/
+  - It is crucial that the wireless adapter is on, meaning its light is either blinking or on.
+  - If it doesn't work then you can try following this guide as well. https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html

 - sudo apt-get install jstest-gtk - test joystick functionality - add to dockerfile